Core Sector: Energy Resources and the Environment

 Bethesda, MD

 NASEO and NARUC held a 1½ -day, in-person workshop and site visit that convened state policymakers, industry, the federal government, local governments, and other key stakeholders to discuss how state policies, programs, and regulations can accelerate the deployment of microgrid technologies.
+The event began with a tour of the Brookville Smart Energy Bus Depot, an innovative microgrid project that was supported by State Energy Office funding.

 The objectives of this workshop were to: